Michał Karbownik

 Michał Karbownik (born 13 March 2001) is a Polish professional footballer who plays as a defender for 2.
-Bundesliga side Fortuna Düsseldorf, on loan from Brighton & Hove Albion of the Premier League.
-He has made three appearances for the Poland national team at senior level.
+Bundesliga club Hertha BSC.
+He has made four appearances for the Poland national team at senior level.

 Club career

 Early career

 Karbownik was born in the city of Radom, located 62 miles south of Warsaw.
 He began his football career at Zorza Kowala at the age of 10.
 In 2012, he joined a local club Młodzik 18 Radom.

 Legia Warsaw

 In 2015, Karbownik joined Legia Warsaw.
 He joined the Academy, and was soon promoted to Legia's reserve team in 2016.
 In 2019, he began training with the first team, and on 25 August 2019, he made his debut for Legia in a 3–2 away win against ŁKS Łódź, providing an assist for Dominik Nagy.
 He impressed the following game in a 3–1 win against Raków Częstochowa, where he provided an impressive assist for Jarosław Niezgoda.
 Karbownik quickly established himself as a key player for Legia and became a regular starter.
 In May 2020, Karbownik extended his contract with Legia until 2024.

 Karbownik was a key player in Legia's 2019–20 Ekstraklasa triumph, and soon gained recognition.
 In January 2020, he was named by UEFA as one of the Best Young Players to look out for in 2020.
 In February 2020, he was named the 'Discovery of the Year' by Polish football magazine "Piłka Nożna".
 He won the Ekstraklasa 'Best Youngster of the Season' award for the 2019–20 season, and was in the 40-man shortlist for the Golden Boy award.